Are you in there, Dad?... Because if you are, we're never gonna stop looking until we find you.

 Last Request: Alex has one in episode six, when he asks that instead of being executed for treason, he keep his word and let the unknown knight behead him.

 Let's Fight Like Gentlemen: In episode six, Lancelot and Maleagant fight over Guinevere.
-After both of them acquire an extra weapon (Maleagant an axe and Lancelot a sword), Lancelot points out that they're both honorable, and they return to fighting with matched swords.
+During the scuffle, they both acquire an extra weapon (Maleagant an axe and Lancelot a sword).
+Lancelot points out that they're both honourable, and they return to fighting with matched swords.

 The Lost Woods: The Blood Trees from episode 5, wherein lives Yuki-Onna.

-Losing Your Head: The mysterious knight gets beheaded, then picks up his head and requests his sword.
+Losing Your Head: The mysterious knight gets beheaded, then picks up his head and asks for his sword back.

 Mysterious Mist: Surrounds the spirit of the Lake in "Red Wolf's Daughter."